gummikana/NoMoreMeat/rules.md

 Death
 =====

 If you ever run out of cards in hand you starve to death.
-The player count never goes down though, so pots still require the original number of cards to become full.
+The player count never goes down though, so pans still require the original number of cards to become full.